LukeNelsn/LukeNelsn.github.io/_posts/2022-07-04-wines-of-the-world.md

 sidebar: []
 ---

-Here, we will be analyzing the review data from over 150,000 wine reviews.
-Originating from ([WineEnthisiast][WineEnthisiast] ↗), and found on ([Kaggle.com][kaggle] ↗).
+Here, we will be analyzing the reviews of over 150,000 wine reviews originating from ([WineEnthisiast][WineEnthisiast] ↗), and found on ([Kaggle][kaggle] ↗).
 All reviews originate from each of the 6 populated continents, at least those where wine could be produced!
 Each wine was rated on a scale of 1-100 by 19 different reviewers, only those with a rating greater than 80 are included here.

 The data is categorized by wine variety, location, winery, price, and description.
-We will be primarily interested in the wine **variety** and its **location**.
+However, we will only use the wine **variety** and its **location**.

-I highly reccomend partitioning this analysis within a Jupyter notebook, processing all the data as one combined python file would be more cumbersome than needed.
+I highly reccomend partitioning this within a Jupyter notebook, processing all the data as one combined python file would be more cumbersome than needed.

-This analysis only requires the additional `winemag-data_first150k.csv` file to be stored in the same directory as your `winereviews.ipynb` (Jupyter) file, unless you want to reference the aforementioned file another way.
+This analysis only requires the additional `winemag-data_first150k.csv` file to be stored in the same directory as your `winereviews.ipynb` file, unless you want to reference the aforementioned file another way.

 > Each of these files can also be downloaded from my GitHub account ([here][github-winereviews] ↗)